minio/spark-select/README.md

 #### *SQL*
 ```
-CREATE TEMPORARY VIEW MyView (number INT, name STRING) USING s3selectCSV OPTIONS (path "s3://path/to/my/datafiles")
+CREATE TEMPORARY VIEW MyView (number INT, name STRING) USING selectCSV OPTIONS (path "s3://path/to/my/datafiles")
 ```

 ### Options
-The following options are available when using `s3selectCSV` and `s3selectJSON`.
+The following options are available when using `selectCSV` and `selectJSON`.
 If not specified, default values are used.

 #### Common Options
 | Option | Default | Usage |